learn-with-me/books-self-help/src/The Automatic Millionaire/highlights.md

 ### Resources for Research

-- [MorningStar](https://morningstar.com) orginated the concept of ranking mutual funds.
+- [MorningStar](https://morningstar.com) originated the concept of ranking mutual funds.
 For free, you get a list of the top performing U.S. funds over the last 10 years.
 You can also look at fund reports which can be very helpful in making decisions.
 - [Yahoo Finance](https://finance.yahoo.com) offers a true full-service financial portal.
 It also offers a very helpful [mutual fund screener](https://finance.yahoo.com/screener/mutualfund/new) and a list of [top performing mutual funds](https://finance.yahoo.com/screener/predefined/2ca6caed-e715-4fec-986a-fe68599160d9/) using this screener for free.
 - [Mutual Fund Education Center](https://imealliance.com/default.aspx)
 - [MarketWatch](https://www.marketwatch.com/?showsmscrim=true) - created by editors of Smart Money magazine.
 Check out the `personal finance` planning section, articles and tools